labilezhu/istio-insider-en/docs/source/ch4-istio-data-plane/data-plane-tunnel/alpn-http-meta-exchange/alpn-http-meta-exchange.md

 [serviceA app --h2c--> serviceA istio-proxy] ----(http over mTLS)---> [serviceB istio-proxy --h2c--> serviceB app]
 ```

-One basic design principle `Istio proxy` is know the downstream/upstream meta-data of a new connection as early as possible.
+One basic design principle of `Istio proxy` is know the downstream/upstream meta-data of a new connection as early as possible.
 Because this allows you to implement some decisions as early as possible.